 Let me summarize that as:

-The ability to deliver software systems constantly, every day, several times a day, or if you need, at any time it’s needed - is agile thing!
+The ability to deliver software systems constantly, every day, several times a day, or if you need, at any time it is needed - is a agile thing at it’s core!

 Modularity is agile

-Speaking of technical design, we need to think which systems are more suitable for this.
+Speaking of technical design, we need to think about which type of systems are more suitable for frequent delivery.
 It’s obvious to me, that modularity helps here a lot.
-Theoretically, a modularized software project will be more easily assembled, since no team members are creating the whole system, or even need to know about the system as a whole.
-Design in modules allows the developer to confine his changes to one or a few modules and speed up the build and testing of changed parts.
-Of course, this is not an automatism and you need to follow some guides.
-For example, if your tests do follow Mike Cohn’s Test Pyramid2 pattern, then you probably profit already automatically here.
-But even without speaking about testing (which can be a very long topic) modularity reduces risks of bugs in production.
-Consider a system that designed and changed according to prominent and commonly accepted rules like loose coupling, stable API etc. If changes were made to only a few modules not violating API and interfaces, the risk of going live should be reduced.
+Theoretically, a modularized software project will be more easily assembled, since no team members are creating the whole system, or even need to know about the system as a whole (less cognitive load).
+Design in modules allows the developer to confine his changes to one or a few modules and drasticaly speed up the dev and testing efforts of the chaged parts.
+Of course, this is not an automatism and you need to follow some guidelines.
+What might play a role:

 Finally, to resolve all doubts, I think that agile companies/teams become agile not because of tools or architectures they use in a first place.
 Agility starts with a mindset, communication, and organizational issues.
 But at some point, you need to find architectures and tools that support you’re doing that successfully.
 Prepare your’ mind for new strategies, tools and practices.